GongMathProba/GongMathProba.github.io/index.md

 - Stochastic Processes

 ## Publications
--My bachelor thesis(in Chinese) Stein's method and its applications into statistical physics
+- My bachelor thesis(in Chinese) Stein's method and its applications into statistical physics

 ## Awards
 - 2019 National Scholarship of China